BlueFrogGaming/fiona/README.markdown

     gem install fiona

+If you are using bundler, add the following to your Gemfile:

+    gem "fiona"

 ## Contributing to fiona

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet